EDITORIAL: Welcome back to the boys of spring

 “That figure does not include spending by the Rays’ players and staff or money spent by county residents attending games,” he said.
 “More than 67% of fans were from out of town, and visitors generated about 9,900 room nights in county hotels.”

 In addition to pro ball, this week is the start of the annual Snowbird Baseball Classic.
 The collegiate tournament runs from Feb.
-14 to March 22, and games will be played at Centennial Park, 1185 O’Donnell Blvd., in Port Charlotte, and South County Regional Park, 670 Cooper St., in Punta Gorda.
+14 to March 22, and games will be played at Centennial Park, 1185 O’Donnell Blvd., in Port Charlotte, and South County Regional Park, 670 Cooper St., in Punta Gorda, and Cool Today Park in West Villages with Ohio State taking on Pitt.

 Last year’s series brought $13.3 million to the local economy, according to Sandrock, with spectators, players, coaches and staff accounting for 23,300 room nights.

 Charlotte has known for decades how good baseball can be for a community.
-North Port is about to find out.
+West Villages is about to find out.

 Post a comment as